hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 	write.table(res_tableKD_sorted, file="results/results_KD_sortedPval.txt", sep="\t", quote=F, col.names=NA)

-One of the tools we will be using for functional analysis will require only the gene names of the significant genes, but ordered by adjusted p-value.
+One of the tools we will be using for functional analysis will require only the **gene names of the significant genes, but ordered by adjusted p-value**.
 We can easily create this here since our results files are already sorted.

 	### Get significant genes
 	sigOE <- row.names(res_tableOE_sorted)[which(res_tableOE_sorted$threshold)]